thnkrn/go-gin-postgres/README.md

 ## Available Endpoint

-In the project directory, you can run:
+In the project directory, you can call:

 ### `GET /`